-Both criminal and civil proceedings can be used to protect individuals suffering or at risk of suffering significant harm.
-This document aims to help police protect individuals from abuse by setting out a range of practical advice, criminal law and civil law remedies.
+2003).
+Both criminal and civil proceedings can be used to protect young people suffering or at risk of significant harm.
+This document aims to help social workers protect young people from abuse by providing them with a range of practical advice, criminal and civil law remedies.